Azure-Samples/video-analyzer-csharp/src/cloud-video-processing/ingest-from-rtsp-camera/README.md

-# Azure Video Analyzer sample to capture and ingest video from RTSP camera accessible over the public internet
+# Azure Video Analyzer sample to capture and record live video from an RTSP camera accessible over the internet

-This folder contains C# sample for Azure Video Analyzer's preview feature of ingestion from RTSP capable camera over the public internet.
+This folder contains a C# sample to capture and record live video from an RTSP camera accessible over the internet

 ### Contents